 Others prefer to go with clear and concise titles that use very few words.

-The one big suggestion I have is to not choose a title that has already been used in a popular film or show.
+The one big suggestion I have is not to choose a title that has already been used in a popular film or show.

-Jaws for instance might not be the best idea for your title.
+Jaws, for instance, might not be the best idea for your title.

 Basic name and contact info